Pain Management and Children

 Pain management is an important concern for a child with cancer or other pain-causing

-diseases.
-When a child has cancer, one of his or her greatest fears, and the fear
+disease.
+When a child has cancer, one of their greatest fears, and the fear of parents,

-of parents, is pain.
-Every effort should be made to ease the pain during the treatment
+is pain.
+Every effort should be made to ease the pain during the treatment process.

 Pain is a sensation of discomfort, distress, or agony.
 Because pain is unique to each